-HubRMIPort Internal communication port (RMI-Port) of the Administration Hub server.
-Default: 1099 See Section 14.2.2 Configuring the Internal Communication Port.
-LogFolder Defines the folder under which the Maestro User Interface component stores the log files.
-Default: The "logs" subfolder of the LUI home folder (i.e., by default, the subfolder "lui/logs" of the installation folder).
-MaintenanceMode Defines if the Maestro User Interface component will run in maintenance mode or not.
-Default: false See Section 6.3 User Restrictions.
 OpenUpURL Path-part of the open-up tracking URL.
 Default: /trk/open OptInConfirmExpiration The expiration time for unconfirmed subscriptions to hosted datasets and lists - i.e., the amount of time after the initial subscription request during which the subscriber may confirm the subscription ("double opt-in") before the subscription request expires and is removed.
 Specified as a number, which defines the expiration time in hours.
 Default: 48 See the LISTSERV Maestro Data Administrator's Manual for more information about subscription confirmations.
 RegistryHubHost Host name of the server with the Administration Hub component.
 Default: localhost RemoteAdminPassword Password for remote log file access.
 Default: none (no remote log file access allowed) RestoreBackup Path name of the folder containing the backup that shall be restored during the next startup.
 Note: This key will be automatically removed from the INI-file during the next startup.
 Default: none See Section 11.7 Restoring a Backup.
 RMIPort Internal communication port (RMI-Port) of the Maestro User Interface server.
-Default: 1099 See Section 14.2.2 Configuring the Internal Communication Port.
+Default: 1099 See Section 14.2.3 Configuring the Internal Communication Port.
 ShowEventsCountOnDashboard Define if the "Currently in the system" section of the dashboard is supposed to display the current count of events in the system or not.
 On systems with a lot of events, the calculation of this count may be slow, thus slowing down the dashboard display.
 In this case it may be a good idea to disable the display of this count by supplying "false".
 Default: true TrackerHost Host name of the server with the Maestro Tracker component.
-Default: localhost See Section 23.2.3 Moving the Maestro Tracker Component to Another Server.
-TrackerRMIPort Internal communications port (RMI-Port) of the Maestro Tracker server Default: 1099 See Section 14.2.2 Configuring the Internal Communication Port.
-TrkExternalProtocolIsHTTPS Defines if HTTPS is used as the access protocol for the TRK component (i.e. for the tracking URLs).
-Set to "true" if HTTPS is used, or "false", if normal HTTP is used.
-Default: false UnsubscribedCleanupInterval Determines how often the system looks for (and cleans out) subscribers of hosted LISTSERV lists that have unsubscribed by email (i.e. not by the LISTSERV Maestro web interface).
-Specified as a number, which defines the cleanup interval length in "minutes" (i.e., every "N" minutes the system checks for unsubscribed subscribers and cleans out their data.)
-Default: 10 See the LISTSERV Maestro Data Administrator's Manual for more information about subscription confirmations.
+Default: localhost See Section 24.2.3 Moving the Maestro Tracker Component to Another Server.